BCIC - Boston Community Impact Co-ops - (formerly the CSLP)

-The Northeastern University Community Service Learning Project draws upon the strength of Northeastern as a large urban university and as a national and international center for the practice of a form of experiential learning called cooperative education.
-In establishing a deliberate link between service learning and career development, the Project compliments volunteer programs and curricula on campus in order to promote civic responsibility through career choice.
+The Northeastern University (BCIC) Boston Community Impact Co-ops (formerly the Community Service Learning Project) draws upon the strength of Northeastern as a large urban university and as a national and international center for the practice of a form of experiential learning called cooperative education.
+In establishing a deliberate link between service learning and career development, the BCIC compliments volunteer programs and curricula on campus in order to promote civic responsibility through career choice.

 The program has three key components:

-Concurrent Reflection is an integral part of the Project.
-Students who apply for the Project should understand that in addition to their assignment in a community-based agency, they are expected to participate in monthly reflection seminars.
+Concurrent Reflection is an integral part of the Program.
+Students who apply for the Program should understand that in addition to their assignment in a community-based agency, they are expected to participate in monthly reflection seminars.

 These positions have a $7,000 stipend for the 6 month period